lbtcio/lbtc-lightwallet-client/README.md

-If you are using Linux, read the following:
+If you  use Linux, read the following:

 > **NOTE :  All the following command work well on Ubuntu 16.04**